Lichang-Chen/claude2-alpaca/README.md

 - Investigate the bias of the current model-based evaluations.
 GPT-4 and Claude-2 may have preference to its distilled models.
 - Transfer Attack
 - Project Page
+- The synergy of different models distilled from different sources.
 - Could have more .....